 What Role Does the Executor Play?

 After making the funeral arrangements, the executor must locate the will.
 If there is no valid will, then the process proceeds as an intestate estate.
 You are not alone during the process.
-It can be emotional, complicated and tie consuming.
+It can be emotional, complicated and time consuming.
 You will also have to decide when to start the probate process.
 When faced with “how do you probate an estate” questions know you can generally, you may hire professionals, such as lawyers and accountants, to help properly administer the estate.
 If the person passed away with no will, then the estate is an intestate estate.
 In this case a Administrator “probates” the estate.
 This link helps administrators understand their duties.

 Next, the executor must notify all the various financial institutions of the deceased and locate all the assets that will form the estate.
 The executor must carefully value the assets of the estate.
 The executor must also determine all the debts of the estate.
 It is usually easier to administer the estate by opening a bank account in the name of the estate.
 Real property, including homes, has to be treated specifically.
 When selling the home of the deceased, it is important to know the process of selling homes in an estate.